lewagon/data-engineering-setup/_partials/ubuntu_python.md

     ```
 - Save and close the file

-😎 Now, anytime you `cd` into a challenge folder which contains a `.envrc` file which contains `layout_poetry()` command inside, the function will get executed and your virtual env will switch to the poetry one that is defined by the `pyproject.toml` !
-Each challenge will have its own virtual env and it will be seemless for you to switch.
+😎 Now, **anytime you `cd` into a challenge folder which contains a `.envrc` file which contains `layout_poetry()` command inside, the function will get executed and your virtual env will switch to the poetry one that is defined by the `pyproject.toml` !**
+- No need to prefix all commands by `poetry run <my_command>`, but simply `<my_command>`
+- Each challenge will have its own virtual env, and it will be seemless for you to switch between challenges/envs